KillingSpark/rustysd/Readme.md

 1. The whole dbus shenanigans
 1. More socket types
-    1. fifos are missing
+    1. Netlink is missing for example
-1. The whole sd_notify API (with storing filedescriptors and such)
+1. The rest of the sd_notify API (with storing filedescriptors and such)
-1. A systemctl equivalent to control/query rustysd
+1. A systemctl equivalent to control/query rustysd (some querying has been implemented using serde-json but its just a concept right now)